 Humanities Undergraduate Research Fellowship

 The Humanities Undergraduate Research Fellowship (HURF) program is designed to increase the research opportunities for UO undergraduate students in the academic disciplines associated with the humanities.
-The program is the result of a collaboration between the Oregon Humanities Center, the Office of the Vice President for Research and Innovation, the Undergraduate Research Opportunity Program, and the Division of Undergraduate Studies.
+The program is the result of a collaboration between the Oregon Humanities Center, the Office of the Vice President for Research and Innovation, and the Undergraduate Research Opportunity Program.

-The HURF program is a 16 week fellowship for undergraduate students conducting reserach in the humanities under the guidance of a UO faculty mentor.
-The fellowship takes place over the winter and spring terms.
+The HURF program is a 16 week fellowship for undergraduate students conducting research in the humanities under the guidance of a UO faculty mentor.

 During the fellowship period the cohort meets weekly to workshop their projects and participate in seminars related to research skills development, research ethics, communicating research, and career preparation.